ShaimaBB/Weather-Website/README.md

 ## 📖 How It Works

-1. Users enter a city name on the webpage.
+1. Users enter a city name on User input section on the webpage.
 2. The frontend sends the city name to the backend API.
 3. The backend uses the OpenWeatherMap API to fetch weather data.
 4. The frontend displays the data in a styled weather card.